-Our R&D staff is organized into six technology centers which address a wide range
+Our R&D staff is organized into five technology centers which address a wide range

 of topics requiring expertise in the physical and engineering sciences.